 Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target.
 The target has no production activity.
 The source is the only server actively replicating data.
-X One to one active/active You cannot migrate a single source to a single target where each server acts as both a source and target actively replicating data to each other. Х Many to one You can migrate many source servers to one target host.
+X One to one active/active You cannot migrate a single source to a single target where each server acts as both a source and target actively replicating data to each other. Х

+Configuration Description Supported Not Supported Many to one You can migrate many source servers to one target host.
 Replication occurs from each source to the one target.
-This will consolidate your source servers to a single server. х

-Configuration Description Supported Not Supported One to many You cannot migrate a single source to multiple target servers. Х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server.
-X Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster Data migration to a target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
-If you want to migrate data to a target cluster, contact Sales or Professional Services.
+This will consolidate your source servers to a single server.
+X One to many You cannot migrate a single source to multiple target servers. х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. Х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server.
+X Standalone to standalone Your servers can be in a standalone to standalone configuration. Х Standalone to cluster Standalone to a target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate standalone to a target cluster, contact Sales or Professional Services.
 Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
-Clustered hypervisor hosts for a target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
-If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
+X Cluster to standalone A source cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate from a cluster, contact Sales or Professional Services.
 Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
-X Cluster to standalone Your servers cannot be in a cluster to standalone configuration.
-Clustered hypervisor hosts for a target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
-If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
-Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х
+X Cluster to cluster A source and target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate to and from clusters, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance. х

-Configuration Description Supported Not Supported Cluster to cluster Your servers cannot be in a cluster to cluster configuration.
-Clustered hypervisor hosts for a source or target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
-If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
-Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
-X Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
+Configuration Description Supported Not Supported Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
 Migration of the virtual machine is from within the guest operating system.
 X Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. Х